Sukhoi Su-35: Variants

-Su-35SM is a upgrade to the Su-35S, designed for the Russian Aerospace Forces.
+Su-35SM is an upgrade to the Su-35S, designed for the Russian Aerospace Forces.
 This variant aims to enhance air superiority and electronic warfare capabilities.
-Notable upgrades include an AESA radar, similar to that used in the Su-57, which will replace the Irbis-E radar, boosting detection range and resistance to countermeasures.
+Notable upgrades include an active electronically scanned array (AESA) radar N036 Byelka, similar to that used in the Su-57, which will replace the Irbis-E radar, boosting detection range and resistance to countermeasures.
 The aircraft will also feature the “Himalaya” electronic warfare suite, offering advanced protection against radar-guided threats.
 New secure communications and data-link systems are included for better network-centric operations, along with a laser-based DIRCM system to counter infrared missiles.
 The airframe may use materials to lower radar visibility and be optimized for next-generation munitions like the R-37M and R-77M missiles.